cli/cli/bazel.md

 # Building with Bazel

-Bazel enables a nice developer experience as well as correct, reproducable release builds.
+Bazel enables a nice developer experience as well as fast, correct, reproducible release builds.

 # Status

 Currently Bazel functionality in this project is limited to local dev & test.
-Release build support will be added later if there's any interest in merging Bazel capabilites into the project.
+Release build support will be added later if there's any interest in merging Bazel capabilities into the project.

 # Setup